 - Sharing off: Only the owner of the Polypad has access.

-Select Lock Tile to prevent users from making any changes to the given tile.
+Select Locked to prevent users from making any changes to the given tile.
 A locked tile functions as a fixed image on the canvas.
 Users cannot copy, move, rotate or do anything else with the tile.
 Unlock all tiles in the settings menu.

-Sounds effects are options for most probability tools as well as merging Number Cards.
-Sounds effects can be turned on and off in the settings menu.
+Sound effects are available for most probability tools as well as merging Number Cards.
+Sound effects can be turned on and off in the Customize UI settings menu.